liurongLori/pykit/httpmultipart/README.md

 -  `key_value_pair`:
    a `dict`(field_name, filed) is used in body after multipart encoding

+   - `field_name`:
+   It's a str that represents each field name

+   - `field`
+   It's a dict, and the dict includes both the value and headers elements, value can be a str or a list, str refers to the field being uploaded as a str, and the `list`(file_path, file_name) indicates that the field is uploaded as a file
+     - `file_path`:
+     upload the path to the file
+     - `file_name`:
+     upload the name about the file, the argument can also be None

 -  `headers`:
    a `dict`(header_name, headers_value) of http request headers It's a default argument and its default value is None